Configure your server for your existing workflow or create a new workflow around the world's highest performing shared storage.

 There is nothing more frustrating than the start/stop process that has become modern post-production.
 Unresponsive tools, highly compressed proxies, and slow file transfers are the death of creative flow and we won’t stand for it.

 There is no one-size-fits-all for teams, that’s why our servers are available in many shapes and sizes to give you exactly what you need and nothing you don’t.

 Final Cut Pro X

 Most Final Cut Pro X facilities edit with their Libraries from a local volume, referencing media that lives on a Storage Area Network (SAN) or Network Attached Storage (NAS).
-The reasons for this have nothing to do with FCPX, but instead have far more to do with with how FCPX needs to be integrated in a collaborative environment to be able to work effectively.
+The reasons for this have nothing to do with FCPX, but instead have far more to do with how FCPX needs to be integrated in a collaborative environment to be able to work effectively.

-- In a traditional SAN environment (especially XSAN environments), FCPX Libraries have a difficult time because SAN’s by nature don’t handle small database driven files well, which is exactly what FCPX requires in order to work quickly and effectively.
+- In a traditional SAN environment (especially XSAN environments), FCPX Libraries have a difficult time because SAN’s by nature don’t handle small database-driven files well, which is exactly what FCPX requires in order to work quickly and effectively.
 This causes FCPX cache, waveform, and analysis files to perform poorly in a SAN environment.

 - On most NAS based storage, FCPX Libraries and media management commands will not work because NAS storage is typically shared through AFP or SMB Protocols, which are not designed to work with the FCPX Library Architecture.

 - Currently, the best way to run FCPX in a shared environment is through NFS Protocol.
 Unfortunately, for FCPX users most NAS based storage is not optimized for NFS.
 The few that are NFS capable that we've tested in our lab leave much to be desired.